 School Hat All Year Levels The St Benedict's navy school bucket hat with the school logo screen printed on the front must be worn each day.
 It is important to clearly label this hat with your child's name on the inside.
 The hat is also reversable and has child's sport house colour on the inside.
 Sports Uniform All Year Levels Unisex school sports polo shirt and navy blue sport shorts with navy school socks and plain black sport shoes.
 Formal Uniform Prep students do not wear a Formal Uniform (until Year 3).
 Years 2 to 6 Girls wear either a formal school dress or a blouse/school tie and navy blue culottes with St Benedict's school socks or navy blue tights and black leather dress shoes or plain black sports shoes.
-Boys wear a formal school shirt and navy blue rugger shorts with St Benedict's school socks and black leather dress shoes or plain black sports shoes.
-The navy blue rugger short can also be worn as a unisex option.
-Compulsory Accessories All Year Levels St Benedict's School Backpack St Benedict's School Library/Message Bag (provided by school)
+Boys wear a formal school shirt and navy blue rugger shorts with St Benedict's school school school school school see the school state of the school The navy blue rug State State Canada State Compulsory Accessories All Year Levels St Benedict's Scho St Benedict's Scho Replacement bag: